prototypefund/dark-crystal-protocol-specification/shamirs-secret-sharing.md

 ![secret sharing image](./assets/secret.jpg)

-By when we talk about 'secret sharing' we are talking about mathematical algorithms which can be used to make distributed backups of a piece of data.
+When we talk about 'secret sharing' we are talking about mathematical algorithms which can be used to make distributed backups of a piece of data.
 By distributed we mean stored in multiple locations.

 These schemes are also known as threshold schemes, because they have the property that a particular threshold amount of shards are needed in order to recover the data.